WebNN Flags in Chromium based Browsers

 ---|---|

-Description | If --disable_webnn_for_gpu workaround is enabled for the GPU device, we need to check to see if there is a NPU device available before setting the WebNN gpu feature status.
-If there is a NPU device, check the --disable_webnn_for_npu workaround. |
+Description | If --disable_webnn_for_gpu workaround is enabled for the GPU device, we need to check to see if there is a NPU device available before setting the WebNN gpu feature status. |

 Usage (true) | "%LOCALAPPDATA%\Google\Chrome SxS\Application\chrome.exe" --disable_webnn_for_gpu=1 |